9 Things Ghosting Says About You

 6. It shows you are insecure

 Insecurity is at the core of ghosting.
-You don’t think you are good enough for your partner, or you lack a few qualities; to deal with this insecurity, you try to put yourself in a position of power by ghosting the person you’re dating.
+You don’t think you are good enough for your partner; to deal with this insecurity, you try to put yourself in a position of power by ghosting the person you’re dating, or worse still, ghosting someone you love.
 The underlying causes of your insecurities notwithstanding, they manifest into something ugly like ghosting and before you know, you can’t stop.

 7. You might have commitment issues